diggerwoo/libocli/doc/Quick Start Guide.md

 By utilizing Libocli, develpers need only to focus on command syntax design, and callback implementation.
 The example code in this section shows how to use Libocli to quickly build a ping command.

-## 1.1 Create a command and register syntaxes
+## 1.1 Quick building of a ping command

 The following code segments are taken from [example/netutils.c](../example/netutils.c) which implements a ping CLI with simple options like Linux ping.
 The options and paramter are defined as below:
 - Two options："-c" to specify the number of ICMP Echo requests, and "-s" to specify the length of ICMP packet.